bigkwii/cutting-plane-game-2/NOTES.md

 Also, I've been thinking, In the future, I may want to have levels with more lattice points.
 So, in order to accomodate for that, first of all, DIMENTIONS, SCALING_FACTOR and OFFSET should absolutely be in an autoload (or maybe, since this should be on a level per level basis, on the level scene?).
 Second, I need to be able to calculate the SCALING_FACTOR and OFFSET based on DIMENTIONS and the resolution of the game.
 I'll keep that in mind.

 As for cutting...
 I have some ideas for experimenting.
 Note to self: Finish implementing them tomorrow.

+## TUE 2024-06-25

+First of all, for testing purposes, I implemented a way to calculate the polygon's centroid.

+I've taken note that Godot has a bunch of functions for doing geometry, including calculating convex hulls and what not.
+The thing is, they don't use Arrays of Vector2's, they use PackedVector2Array.
+However, PackedVector2Array's are not too friendly for initializing a polygon from the editor.
+So, I'll have an export var Array of Vector2's for initializing, and a normal var PackedVector2Array that gets initialized on _ready().
+I'll rename the vars accordingly (I needed to rename them anyway, the names were getting confusing).

+I ended up not doing anything in regards to cutting the polygon.
+But, I did manage to calculate the convex hull of the polygon!

+A lot was learned today.

+For starters, the reason this was relatively easy to do was thanks to the Geometry functions Godot provides.
+But that raises some problems.

+All the Geometry functions expect PackedVector2Array's.
+This isn't bad, I mean, the _draw functions expect this too, but, they come with a few limitations.

+For example, I can't simply multiply a PackedVector2Array by a float or add (+) a Vector2 to it.
+This messes with the way I'm scaling things up from lattice coords to game coords.
+As a result, I need to convert to packed and unpacked depending on the operation.

+Because of this, I'm starting to debate whether or not it's worth it to keep a packed copy of the polygon's points.
+It may be better to just convert to packed when needed.
+On the other hand, thay may lead to messier code.
+I'll have to think about it.